mark-watson/hy-lisp-python-book/manuscript/datastores.md

   xmlns:ow="http://www.ontoweb.org/ontology/1#"
   xmlns:ns1="http://markwatson.com/index.rdf#">

     LOTS OF STUFF NOT SHOWN

 </rdf:Description>\n</rdf:RDF>
 ~~~~~~~~

 I like Turtle RDF notation better than the XML notation because Turtle is easier to read and understand.
-Here, on line 118 we serialize the graph (with new ndes added above in lines 90 to 96) to Turtle:
+Here, on line 118 we serialize the graph (with new nodes added above in lines 90 to 96) to Turtle:

 {lang="hy",linenos=on, number-from=118}
 ~~~~~~~~